cloudant-labs/graphdb-slate/source/index.md

 <div id="why_cloudant"></div>

 Cloudant is the name of both the provider and the service, in this case a [database-as-a-service](https://cloudant.com/product/comparison-of-dbaas/), commonly known as DBaaS.
 It does not use [SQL](#no_SQL) as its query language and it’s [distributed over the web](#distributed), all features which you can read about in more depth within this documentation.
 You can use Cloudant for [almost any purpose](https://cloudant.com/terms/) in any scale of application.

+Support is available to our customers through their dashboard, the <a href="http://webchat.freenode.net?channels=cloudant&amp;uio=MTE9MTk117">#cloudant IRC channel</a>, and within a dedicated community on [StackOverflow](http://stackoverflow.com/questions/tagged/cloudant).

 ## NoSQL Databases